 Craig Gentry is a member of the Cryptography Research Group in IBM's T. J. Watson Research Center.
 He obtained his Ph.D. in computer science from Stanford in 2009, and also has a law degree from Harvard Law School.
 In 2009, Craig constructed the first fully homomorphic encryption (FHE) scheme, which allows data to be processed in arbitrarily complex ways while it remains encrypted, thereby solving a major open problem of 30 years.
 FHE allows data processing to be outsourced (e.g., to the cloud) without sacrificing privacy--in particular, without disclosing the decryption key.
 Gentry has won numerous awards for his work, including the ACM Grace Murray Hopper Award in 2010 and a MacArthur Fellowship in 2014 as well as an invitation to present at the International Congress of Mathematicians.

 On Coin Tosses, Atoms and Forest Fires

-Martin Hairer, University of Warwick, United Kingdom
+Martin Hairer, Imperial College London, United Kingdom

 Martin Hairer received his PhD from the University of Geneva in 2001 and is currently the Regius professor of mathematics at the University of Warwick, UK.
 He has held visiting fellowships and invited positions at a number of institutions, including the Newton Institute for Mathematical Sciences, the Institute for Advanced Study in Princeton, the École Normale Supérieure in Paris, the Institut des Hautes Études Scientifiques, and the University of Toulouse.